Beginner Conversion Study

 The Beginner Conversion Study was launched during the 2014 – 15 season with fascinating results.
 In its first year, the research provides information about the behaviors of first timers and beginners at participating areas.
 After the first season, the study is already helping to identify trends and patterns of their intention to continue participating in skiing and snowboarding as lifelong sports, how often they intend to ski or snowboard, demographic details, and their desire to return to the area where they first learned to ski or ride.

-The Beginner Conversion Study is supported by NSAA with research and technology provided by RRC Associates and Ascent360.
+The Beginner Conversion Study is supported by NSAA with research and technology provided by RRC Associates, Inntopia, and Ascent360.